 Understanding the gray market

 There are several ways to define the IT gray market: used, poor-quality and counterfeit.
 The used equipment market, sometimes called the “secondary market,” is an established and perfectly accepted means of liquidating old or excess IT equipment.
 For example, when equipment is refreshed in the data center, the old equipment that is removed is often sold off to the secondary market, which then resells the equipment as “used.”
-It’s an excellent way for businesses to obtain replacement parts for older systems that a manufacturer no longer supports, but that
+It’s an excellent way for businesses to obtain replacement parts for older systems that a manufacturer no longer supports, but that you cannot yet upgrade or replace.

 But there is a darker side to the gray market, where poor-quality components or outright counterfeit components are incorporated into a product without the buyer’s knowledge, and this is where we’ll focus attention.
 A poor-quality component may be entirely legitimate and marked honestly from a supplier, but simply lacks the characteristics or reliability needed for the system where it’s used.
 A counterfeit component is even worse, designed and marked to simulate another manufacturer.
 A good counterfeit may be impossible to spot without a close inspection.